arthur100500/LadaEngine/README.md

 You know what pong is.
 To move left platform use `W` `S`, to move right one use `I` `K`, to respawn a ball use `R` key.

 ### [World Example](https://github.com/arthur100500/LadaEngine/tree/main/examples/MovingCamera)
 You can control a camera with `W` `A` `S` `D` keys to move around.
-There is a world with 100.000 objects.
+There is a world with 100000 objects.
-This example is done to demonstrate that you have to be careful about `Update` method on sprite group as it is can be very expensive operation.
+This example is done to demonstrate that you have to be careful about `Update` method on sprite group as it can be very expensive operation.

 # How to use LadaEngine
 To use LadaEngine create a class that has event handlers for `Render`, `FixedUpdate` and `Load`.
 Also you can add `Resize` and `Update` handlers.

 The basic game class looks something like this
 ```csharp